wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/external-catalogs.rst

 .. admonition:: Description

-        The Plone catalog can be extend to use external catalogs like Solr or elastic search.
+        The Plone catalog can be extend to use external catalogs like Solr or Elasticsearch.
 Add-ons like collective.solr use that to hook into the catalog API and do some Indexing outside of Plone in Solr, which increases performance and flexibility of indexing a lot.

 .. contents :: :local: